Creating a vision for the future of mobile trading

 Originally set up as an opportunity for the iOS team to brush up on their skills, Swift Nights quickly became an important part of the mobile vision project.

-By regular attending the events – and encouraging other designers to do the same – we gained invaluable insight into the latest OS features and became a stronger, more rounded team in the process.
+By regularly attending the events – and encouraging other designers to do the same – we gained invaluable insight into the latest OS features and became a stronger, more rounded team in the process.

 Placeholder